 McGrath is also undertaking a study to assess the efficacy of CBD in treating canine osteoarthritis.
-Here, each dog will receive a placebo or CBD oil for 6 weeks.
+Here, each dog will receive a placebo or CBD oil for six weeks.

-Then they will receive the opposite for the subsequent 6 weeks.
-According to the Cannabist, the stakes are high for the epilepsy study, particularly as about 30 percent of dogs on conventional anti-seizure therapies continue to have uncontrolled seizures, or debilitating side effects, and some have to be euthanized.
+Then they will receive the opposite for the subsequent six weeks.
+According to the Cannabist, the stakes are high for the epilepsy study, particularly as about 30 percent of dogs on conventional anti-seizure therapies continue to have uncontrolled seizures or debilitating side effects, and some have to be euthanized.

-“It’s imperative, really, that we find a drug or drugs that are able to control seizures in dogs — and humans, for that matter,” McGrath told the Cannabist.
+“It’s imperative that we find a drug or drugs that can control seizures in dogs — and humans, for that matter,” McGrath told the Cannabist.